 - Points can be exchanged for: Korean data cards, airport transfers, hotel accommodations, cosmetic treatments, and discount coupons

-- Over 600 users have already successfully exchanged their points for Korean data cards
+- Already, over 600 users have successfully exchanged their points for Korean data cards

-- Popular dermatology treatments are also available for point redemption
+- Popular dermatological treatments are also available for point redemption

 The reservation process is extremely simple